kcalliga/prevent-intranamespace-comms/README.md

 This Github repo is meant to show how to block communications between pods in the same namespace.
 Here is how it work

+If your namespace/project already exists:

-Inside of your namespace, create net-tool deployment and the httpd deployment
+Inside of your namespace, create net-tool deployment and the httpd deployment.
+These are the